 “Additionally, the Dominican values of study, reflection, community, and service have highly resonated with me since I was introduced to these core values at San Domenico, and I wanted to attend a college that was centered around a similar mission.”

-Julia recently was hired full-time as an aide for newly-elected Marin County District 1 Supervisor Mary Sackett.
+Julia was hired full-time as an aide for Marin County District 1 Supervisor Mary Sackett.
 That opportunity stemmed from an internship in Marin County Supervisor Katie Rice’s office and the County’s Public Information Office from June 2020-August 2021.
 Julia’s internship supervisor, Nancy Vernon, connected her with Mary Sackett and Julia ultimately became her campaign manager.

 “ I am honored to serve District 1 residents as part of Supervisor Sackett’s District 1 team,” Julia says.
 “As one of Supervisor Sackett’s Aides, some of my responsibilities include serving as a point of contact for the office, assisting in solving constituent problems, researching issue areas, writing talking points, helping to manage the Supervisor’s schedule, and attending meetings on behalf of Supervisor Sackett.”